Characterizing divergence and thickness in right-angled Coxeter groups: Preliminaries

 We now define hypergraphs $\Lambda_n = \Lambda_n(\Gamma)$ inductively for integers $n > 0$.
 Suppose that the hypergraph $\Lambda_i$ is defined for some $i$.
 First, we define an equivalence class $\equiv_i$ on the hyperedges of $\Lambda_i$: given hyperedges $E, E' \in \mathcal{E}(\Lambda_i)$, $E \equiv_i E'$ if there exist a sequence $E = E_1, \dots, E_n = E'$ of hyperedges in $\mathcal{E}(\Lambda_i)$ such that for each $1 \le i < n$, $E_i \cap E_{i+1}$ contains a pair of distinct vertices which are not adjacent in $\Gamma$.
 We now define $\Lambda_{i+1}$.
 The vertex set of $\Lambda_{i+1}$ is equal to $V(\Gamma)$.
 Furthermore, $E \subset V(\Gamma)$ is a hyperedge of $\Lambda_{i+1}$ if and only if $E = E_1 \cup \dots \cup E_m$ where $\{E_1, \dots, E_m\}$ is a maximal collection of $\equiv_i$--equivalent hyperedges of $\Lambda_i$.
 For each $0 \le i < \infty$, we say that $\Lambda_i$ is the \textit{$i$'th hypergraph associated to $\Gamma$}.

 We now define the \textit{hypegraph index} of $\Gamma$.
 Suppose first that $\Omega \neq \emptyset$.
 Then the hypergraph index of $\Gamma$ is defined to be the smallest integer $k \ge 0$ such that the $k$'th hypergraph, $\Lambda_k$, associated to $\Gamma$ contains a hyperedge $E$ such that $E = V(\Gamma)$.
 If no such $k$ exists, we set the hypergraph index of $\Gamma$ to be $\infty$.
 Additionally, if $\Omega = \emptyset$ we also set the hypergraph index of $\Gamma$ to be $\infty$.
 We refer the reader to \cite{Levcovitz-thick}[Figure 1] for an explicit example of the computation of the hypergraph index.
+See also Figure~\ref{fig:example} for examples of specific graphs of hypergraph index $0$, $1$, $2$ and $3$.

-The hypergraph index of $\Gamma$ is $\infty$ if and only if the RACG $W_\Gamma$ is relatively hyperbolic.
+The hypergraph index of $\Gamma$ is $\infty$ if and only if the RACG $W_\Gamma$ is relatively hyperbolic (see \cite{Levcovitz-thick}).
 The hypergraph index also gives an upper bound on the order of strong thickness: \begin{theorem}[Theorem B from \cite{Levcovitz-thick}] Let $W_\Gamma$ be a RACG with hypergraph index $k \neq \infty$, then $W_\Gamma$ is strongly thick of order at most~$k$. \end{theorem}